satya-das/cib/examples/README.md

 - Almost all examples contain a library and a client executable.
 - Library consists of a public header and a source file.
 - Most functions simply return an `int`.
-- `cib` tool is used on public header that generates
+- `cib` tool is used on public header that
-    - glue code for library and clients.
+    - generates glue code for library and clients.
-    - cibified headers that becomes part of the SDK.
+    - generates cibified headers that becomes part of the SDK.
 - Client is an executable that tests correct behavior of library.

 ## Types of Examples: